Help

 Bibliography Lists

 The bibliography lists are available sorted by Author (author + title), and by Subject (subject + author + title).
 Both lists show the bibliographical information in the same way.
 The Author list includes all items in the bibliography; the Subject list includes only items that have been assigned to a subject heading.
 The same item can appear under more than one subject heading.
+The author list can also be shown with all of the data found in the bibliography detail popup window; click the "Annotated" tab to see that (very long) list.

 The author and title appear first.
 This is followed by the citation, giving the publisher, journal name and volume, series name, publication date, and any other relevant data.

 The lists are very large and may take a while to load.
 To make it easy to jump to various parts of the list, there is a green alphabet bar at the left; clicking a letter will jump to the section of the page with items starting with that letter.
+You can also use your browser's "find in page" facility to search for text with the lists.

 Bibliography Details